-- 14.1 A notice of a scheduled meeting, incorporating or accompanied by an agenda of the business to be dealt with, must be delivered or sent electronically to every Councillor at least two business days before the meeting. - 14.2 Notwithstanding sub-Rule 2514.1, in the case of a meeting called by the Mayor or three Councillors in accordance with sub-Rule 24.1.4, notice of the meeting, incorporating or accompanied by an agenda of the business to be deal with, must be delivered or sent electronically to every Councillor at least two business days, or if this is not practicable, at least 48 hours before the meeting. - 14.3 Notwithstanding sub-Rule 2514.2, a notice of meeting need not be delivered or sent electronically to any Councillor who has been granted leave of absence unless the Councillor has requested the CEO in writing to continue to give notice of any meeting during the leave of absence period. - 14.4 Reasonable notice of each Council meeting must be provided to the public.
-Council may do this: - 14.4.1 for meetings which it has fixed, by preparing a schedule of meetings annually or from time to time, and arranging publication of such schedule on its website; and - 14.4.2 for any meeting by giving notice: - (a) on its website; and - (b) in each of its Customer Service Centres. - 14.5 The notice of meeting given pursuant to this sub-Rule must indicate the format of the meeting.
+- 14.1 A notice of a scheduled meeting, incorporating or accompanied by an agenda of the business to be dealt with, must be delivered or sent electronically to every Councillor at least two business days before the meeting. - 14.2 Notwithstanding sub-Rule 14.1, in the case of a meeting called by the Mayor or three Councillors in accordance with sub-Rule 13.1, notice of the meeting, incorporating or accompanied by an agenda of the business to be deal with, must be delivered or sent electronically to every Councillor at least two business days, or if this is not practicable, at least 48 hours before the meeting. - 14.3 Notwithstanding sub-Rule 14.2, a notice of meeting need not be delivered or sent electronically to any Councillor who has been granted leave of absence unless the Councillor has requested the CEO in writing to continue to give notice of any meeting during the leave of absence period. - 14.4 Reasonable notice of each Council meeting must be provided to the public.
+Council may do this: - 14.4.1 for meetings which it has fixed, by preparing a schedule of meetings annually or from time to time, and arranging publication of such schedule on its website; and - 14.4.2 for any meeting by giving notice: - (a) on its website; - (b) where practicable in each of its Customer Service Centres and/or in a newspaper generally circulating in the municipal district. - 14.5 The notice of meeting given pursuant to this sub-Rule must indicate the format of the meeting.